julien-arino/R-for-modellers/SLIDES/vignette-01-introduction-installation.md

 ---
 marp: true
-title: Vignette 01 - Introduction to R. Installing R
+title: Vignette 01 - Introduction to and installation of R
-description: Julien Arino - R for modellers - Vignette 01 - Introduction to R. Installing R.
+description: Julien Arino - R for modellers - Vignette 01 - Introduction to and installation of R.
 theme: default
 class: invert
 math: mathjax